 Have you really thought about what life is like working for an investment bank?
-Before you start your career, ask yourself these eight questions.
+Before you decide on your career path and start applying for internships or full-time IB analyst or associate programs, ask yourself these eight questions.

 1. How important is work-life balance to me during the first years of my career and beyond?

-Investment banks have made some effort to reduce working hours for analysts by introducing protected weekends, or early finishes on Fridays, but get real – the hours are still long.
-In IBD, you have to be ready for an MD to throw work on your desk at the last minute thanks to an urgent pitch or a request from a client.
+Investment banks have made some effort to reduce working hours for analysts by introducing a protected day on the weekend when work is supposedly off-limits, or early finishes on Fridays, but get real – the hours are still long.
+In IBD, you have to be ready for an MD to throw work on your desk at the last minute thanks to an urgent pitch, meeting or a request from a client.
 In markets roles, banks expect you to be available even when clients aren’t trading.

-“While hours on the job and work life balance improve as one becomes more senior, even senior bankers put in lots of hours,” said Janet Raiffa, former recruiting manager at Goldman Sachs and ex-career counselor at Columbia Business School who currently works as a resume writer and MBA adviser at Wharton and Yale School of Management.
+“While hours on the job and work-life balance improve as one becomes more senior, even senior bankers put in lots of hours,” says Janet Raiffa, former recruiting manager at Goldman Sachs and career adviser.

 2. How do I operate under pressure?